javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 ![](object.png)

-## Creation
+## Object literals

-An empty object ("empty cabinet") can be created using one of two syntaxes:
+An empty object ("empty cabinet") can be created using one of to syntaxes:

 ```js
 let user = new Object(); // works the same as below